Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Ever make it halfway through the day only to wonder why your makeup seems to have a mind of its own, slipping and sliding in every direction but the one you intended?
 You’re not alone.
-While you might be meticulous with your skin care routine, using a facial cleanser and face moisturizer diligently twice a day, can you say the same thing about your makeup routine?
-Sure, you love your face makeup—your foundation, concealer, highlighter, and face powder— but what about what comes before all that?
-Yup, we’re talking about primer.
+You may be meticulous with your skin care routine, but can you say the same thing about your makeup routine?
+Sure, you love your face makeup—your foundation, concealer, and highlighter—but what about what comes before those must-haves?
+Yes, we’re talking about primer.
 You may think that applying primer is an unnecessary step in your makeup routine, but maybe you just haven’t found the right one for your skin type yet.
+It turns out that using the best primer for your skin type can help ensure a more even face makeup application, and also keep it lasting longer sans smudging.
+Keep reading to learn about our best primer for oily skin, our best primer for dry skin, and our best primer for mature skin.

 When it comes to acing your makeup base, it all comes down to finding the best primer for your skin type.
-Whether you have oily skin or dry skin, we have you covered.
+Choose from the following options, picking the primer that suits your skin’s needs.

-Now that you know how to choose the best primer for your skin type, it’s time to learn how to add it to your makeup routine.
-Follow our step-by-step face makeup tutorial below.
+Now that you know how to choose the best primer for your skin type, it’s time to learn how to add your makeup primer match to your makeup routine.
+Follow our step-by-step tutorial below.

-Step 3: Apply foundation.
 Again, depending on your skin type, you have options.
+Don’t reach for any old foundation, choose one that matches your skin’s needs.
 If you have oily skin, use the L’Oréal Paris Infallible Pro-Matte Foundation; if you have dry skin, use the L’Oréal Paris Infallible Pro Glow Foundation.
-Whichever you pick, just squeeze some out onto the L’Oréal Paris Infallible Blend Artist Foundation Blender and stipple it onto your skin.
+If you’re somewhere in-between, try the L'Oréal Paris Infallible Up to 24HR Fresh Wear Foundation, Lightweight.
+Whichever you pick, squeeze some onto the L’Oréal Paris Infallible Blend Artist Foundation Blender and stipple it onto your skin.